 SET CLEAR EXPECTATIONS WITH WORKERS

-When you’re managing workers in person, setting expectations implicitly and explicitly is easier than when everyone is working remotely.
-Remote workforce managers often find they need to go the extra mile when it comes to communicating expectations.
+When you’re managing workers in person, setting expectations implicitly and explicitly is easily done without any particular communication tool, since you can use in-person meetings for face-to-face interaction.
+But workforce managers often find they need to go the extra mile when it comes to communicating expectations to remote workers.

-- Maintaining a digital trail of communication spelling out exactly what’s expected of each worker (including deadlines)
+- Maintaining a digital trail of communication spelling out exactly what’s expected of your remote workers (including deadlines)

-- Correctly attributing both positive and negative project outcomes (workers must know they’ll be acknowledged for good work and held accountable for lackluster efforts)
+- Correctly attributing both positive and negative project outcomes (remote employeesworkers must know they’ll be acknowledged for good work and held accountable for lackluster efforts)

-- Identifying the privileges and responsibilities of working remotely (i.e. when workers are expected to be physically at their workstations and when being reachable only by cell phone is permitted)
+- Managers set expectations while identifying the privileges and responsibilities of working remotely (i.e. when workers are expected to be physically at their workstations and when being reachable only by cell phone is permitted)

-- Being extra careful when hiring new employees to work remotely (communicate expectations particularly pointedly so they aren’t under the impression that the job’s remote perks will last beyond the pandemic’s end if that isn’t the case)
+- Being extra careful when hiring new employees to work remotely (establish rules and communicate expectations particularly pointedly so they aren’t under the impression that the job’s remote perks will last beyond the pandemic’s end if that isn’t the case)

 FOCUS ON COORDINATING OFFICE WORKERS, TOO